astrichthyes/Lost-Soul-Arts-Mod/README.md

 -changed description of Cloudstone to note reduction in fire block stat

--changed description of Great Club to describe new bleed effect
+-changed description of Great Club to describe new bleed effect and how to upgrade it

 -changed description of all Grasses to describe healing changes